BennyThadikaran/stock-pattern/README.md

 }
 ```

+**Stock-Pattern is being constantly updated with new features and bug fixes.
+Run `git pull` to get the latest updates.**

 Every time a pattern is detected, the chart is plotted with lines marking the pattern.

 Press `q` to quit the chart and resume scanning.